np1011/FlightDelaysDSCI521/README.md

 ## Stakeholders, Use and Intentions

+!!EDIT ME!!
+Analysis would be interesting both to the aviation industry itself, in order to understand factors influencing delay as well as those effected by flight delays (travelers, travel industry stakeholders).
+We intended to help reveal how weather predicts flight delays, but ultimately found non-weather events are very important for flight delays.
+We cannot control the weather but we might be able to control some of these other factors.
+For example, plane age has a very high correlation with flight delay.
+Could mechanical issues with old planes be causing delays?
+How can this be avoided?

 ## Analytic Approach

 First, reviewed correlations between existing Kaggle dataset weather data and flight delays.
 Found that we were missing many potentially important weather data points.
 Added those weather data points back into dataset before proceeding further.